 - Items stored close together in the warehouse or storage space

-- Similar SKUs, or items which are commonly sold together
+- Similar SKUs, or things that are commonly sold together

 - Shipping deadlines